WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-11-AI-and-the-blanket-problem.markdown

  feature, its lot size another, number of bedrooms a third, whether it is on waterfront, number of bathrooms, proximity to transit, and on and on.
-For text, words and tokens are their own features, as well as frequency and distance relationships to each other.
-This set of features are like the fabric of the blanket, and the relationship they have to each other that the mathematical formula derives the possible shapes of the blanket, and most importantly, the limits of the space it can cover.
+For text, words and tokens are their own features, as well as frequency and distance relationships to each other, resulting in a matrix of billions of features in the larger LLM models.
+This set of features are like the fabric of the blanket, and the relationship they have to each other fed into the mathematical formula derives the possible shapes of the blanket, and most importantly, the limits of the space it can cover.

  How well it covers the space is described by a single number, the error